lulab/BATTER/README.md

   - field 5: strand

-- if you want to keep temperorary file, use `--keep-temp`/`-kt` option.
+- If you want to keep temperorary file, use `--keep-temp`/`-kt` option.
 You can also specify path of temporary file with parameter `--tmp-file`

 ```bash
  scripts/batter --fasta examples/S.aureus/genome.fna --output examples/S.aureus.bed --device cuda:0 -rc -kt
 ```

-- if more efficient scanning (at cost of lower sensitivity) is desired, you can increase the step size (100 nt by default) for scanning
+- If more efficient scanning (at cost of lower sensitivity) is desired, you can increase the step size (100 nt by default) for scanning

 ```bash
  # the following command take ~1 min on a V100 GPU, but produce less prediction